• Skip to primary navigation

 The national average salary is $89,582 per year.
 A developer’s job entails designing, installing, testing, and maintaining software systems, websites, and applications using coding languages.

-Required skills: You should be able to program in a variety of languages.
+Required skills: You should be able to program in various languages.
 Some clients may require developers who are experts in a specific programming language or database schema.

 7. Organiser of events

-This is one of the best self-employed jobs with a national average salary of $34,741 per year.
+This is one of the best self-employed jobs, with a yearly national average salary of $34,741.
 An event planner’s job entails overseeing all aspects of an event, such as a wedding or a corporate function.

 Booking a venue, coordinating catering and entertainment, and overseeing setup and cleanup are all common responsibilities.

-You must possess exceptional organizational and communication skills, as well as a thorough understanding of event management.
+You must possess exceptional organizational and communication skills and a thorough understanding of event management.
 Clients may also prefer to work with planners who have established vendor relationships in the area.

 8. Hairstylist

 The national average hourly wage is $10.01.
-Hairstylists cut, color, and style hair, as well as educate clients on hair care and product application.
+Hairstylists cut, color, and style hair and educate clients on hair care and product application.
 They may also apply synthetic hairpieces and perform scalp treatments and shave services.

-You should be well-versed in best practices for achieving various looks and have a thorough understanding of current trends.
+You should be well-versed in best practices for achieving various looks and thoroughly understand current trends.
 Most states demand that you have a cosmetology license.

 9. Chauffeur

 The national average hourly wage is $14.43.
-Drivers’ responsibilities include picking up passengers from specific locations and transporting them to their desired destination in a timely and safe manner.
+Drivers’ responsibilities include picking up passengers from specific locations and transporting them to their desired destinations promptly and safely.

-Average hourly wage in the United States is $24.29.
-Tutors conduct lessons and assist students in improving their academic performance in one or more subjects by visiting them at home or at another location such as a library or school.
+The average hourly wage in the United States is $24.29.
+Tutors conduct lessons and assist students in improving their academic performance in one or more subjects by visiting them at home or another location, such as a library or school.
 Some tutors meet with students via video chat software and work virtually.

-Required abilities: You must be an expert in the subject you tutor, as well as motivating and encouraging.
+Required abilities: You must be an expert in the subject you tutor and motivate and encourage.
 For tutoring to be successful, basic interpersonal communication skills are required.

 11. Business Adviser